eemed/sanedit/README.md

 ## TODO

 * LSP without installation mechanism
-    * Hover
+    + Hover
-    * Completion
+    - Completion
-    * Code actions
+    - Code actions
-    * Diagnostics: Somehow to show them
+    - Diagnostics: Somehow to show them
+    + Goto definition
+    - Show references
     * (Signature help) I use hover for this too
-    * Cant remember anything else I use regularly
+    * Update documents on change
 * Highlight flickering
     - => Modify existing syntax highlight to take into account the changes made
     - => No delay exeprt if we just typed a new higfhlighted item => GOOD